OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 ## Introduction

-This cheat sheet provides guidance on securely configuring and using SQL databases.
+This cheat sheet provides guidance on securely configuring and using the most used and known databases.
 It is intended to be used by application developers when they are responsible for managing the databases, in the absence of a dedicated database administrator (DBA).
 For details about protecting against SQL Injection attacks, see the [SQL Injection Prevention Cheat Sheet](SQL_Injection_Prevention_Cheat_Sheet.md).

 ## Contents